 Regional Mobility

-This grant supports local efforts to improve connectivity between counties and regional population centers as well as to reduce transportation delay.
+The Regional Mobility Grant Program supports local efforts to improve connectivity between counties and regional population centers and reduce transportation delay.
 This program includes four eligible project types: vehicle and equipment purchases, capital construction, operations, and transportation demand management.

 We seek to fund projects that deliver public benefits as quickly as possible.
-This grant is supported by state funding.
-Authorization is through RCW 47.66.030.
+State funding supports this grant (RCW 47.66.030).

 Eligible applicants

-Cities, counties, ports, and public transit agencies in Washington state are eligible to apply.
+Cities, counties, ports, public transit agencies, regional transit authorities, regional transportation planning organizations, and metropolitan planning organizations in Washington state are eligible to apply.

 Eligible projects